How to correctly plan a Hazardous Material Storage

 Assistance in dealing with authorities

-Common quality checks (Factory Acceptance Test, FAT / Site Acceptance Test, SAT) or plant inspections are of course possible.
+Standard quality checks (Factory Acceptance Test, FAT / Site Acceptance Test, SAT) or plant inspections are possible.

 Which container size should be stored in which quantity?